dima-brook/w3f_application/application_only_protocol.md

 Publishing articles in Telegram, medium.com and other channels

 **Development Plan**

-The template bytecode chunks will become more atomic to add flexibility to the bytecode compilation process.

-Eventually, we hope to enable our pallet to become completely dynamic, being able to process yet unseen non predefined smart contract patterns and convert them into valid bytecodes of a chosen smart contract language.

-Writing pallets with the XP Relay Chain protocols for the languages other than Solidity, Move and Rust.

 Development of bridges to the Avalanche, Binance, Cardano, Diem? (should regulations allow), Elrond, Heco and Solana blockchains.